Onglyza Class Action Lawsuit

 However, you’ll want to join the class action soon—there is a statute of limitations that limits how long you can wait before filing a claim against AstraZeneca or Bristol-Meyers Squibb.
 Statutes of limitations change depending on where you live, where you took the medication, and where/when you suffered the effects.
 If you wait too long to call, your case could be barred.

-To find out if you’re eligible to join the class action, speak with an attorney at Handler Henning & Rosenberg LLP.
-Call (888) 498-3023 or contact us online to set up an appointment.
+To find out if you’re eligible to join the class action, speak with our attorneys.
+Do not hesitate to call (888) 498-3023 or contact us online to set up an appointment.

 About Handler, Henning & Rosenberg LLP